Rust and Bone: Plot

-The next day Stéphanie sullenly questions Ali about their relationship status.
-She tells him that if they continue having casual sex, they have to respect each other's feelings and be more discreet about their other involvements.
-Their intimacy increases and Stéphanie, letting down her guard, kisses Ali, igniting true intimacy.
-Stéphanie also begins managing Ali's bets for his fighting after his manager leaves town.
+On a night out with Ali and friends at the club where Ali formerly worked, Stéphanie feels rejected when Ali dances with another woman and goes home with her.
+A man at the bar tries to make a pass at Stéphanie, but stops short when he sees her prosthetic legs under her skirt.
+The man apologizes to her, prompting Stéphanie to fly into a rage and attack him.
+She is escorted from the club.

-Anna is fired from her job when the managers realize she has been taking home expired food products.
-Anna blames Ali for this, as Ali was involved in an odd job where he installed spy cameras in work areas.
-He does this at the direction of the management to spy on the activities of their employees.
-This results in a standoff between Ali and Anna's partner, who demands he move out and not come back.
+The next day, Stéphanie questions Ali about their relationship.
+She says that if they continue to have casual sex, they have to respect each other's feelings and be more discreet about their other involvements.
+Their intimacy increases and, one night Stéphanie lets down her guard and kisses Ali.
+Stéphanie also begins managing Ali's bets for his fighting when Martial leaves town.

-Ali, feeling guilty and rejected, leaves town without a word to Stéphanie.
-She is hurt to be left behind.
-Sam stays with Anna while Ali goes to a combat sports training facility near Strasbourg, losing touch with Stéphanie.
+Anna is fired from her job when the managers catch her taking home expired food products.
+Her co-workers tell her that Ali was found installing surveillance cameras at her job, at the behest of the management so they could spy on employees' activities.
+Anna has a tense fight with her brother Ali, culminating in a standoff between him and her partner Richard, who demands that Ali leave Anna's flat and not come back.

-Anna's partner, with her permission, drops off Sam to visit for a day with Ali at the training facility.
-It is winter and Ali and Sam play in the snow on a frozen lake.
-A weak spot on the frozen lake cracks and Sam falls through the ice, swiftly losing consciousness.
-He is submerged in the icy waters as Ali turns away momentarily distracted by a call of nature.
-It takes Ali a while to realize that Sam has fallen through.
-Once he spots the hole and sees Sam under the ice of the frozen lake, Ali releases a desperate volley of punches to break the surface and is finally able to pull the unconscious boy out.
+Out of guilt for his offense, Ali leaves town without a word to Stéphanie.
+He leaves Sam with Anna in order to attend a combat sports training facility near Strasbourg.
+Some time later, Richard drops Sam off to visit Ali for a day at the training facility.
+On their day together, Ali and Sam play in the snow and on a frozen lake.
+Ali briefly steps off the ice to relieve himself, but while he is occupied, a weak spot on the ice beneath Sam cracks open and he falls into the lake.
+Ali frantically tries to rescue him, and after desperately punching the ice to break the surface, he is able to pull out the unconscious boy.
 In the process, Ali fractures almost every bone in his hands.

-After carrying Sam to the hospital, Ali stays at the boy's bed while he's in a coma.
-Sam survives, coming out of his coma.
-Stéphanie, who calls after hearing about Sam's accident, speaks to Ali at the hospital.
-Ali breaks down while talking to Stéphanie on the phone and confesses his love for her.
+After carrying Sam to a hospital, Ali stays at the boy's side while he is in a coma.
+Sam ultimately survives the ordeal.
+Stéphanie, learning of Sam's accident, phones Ali at the hospital.
+While talking to Stéphanie, Ali breaks down in tears and confesses his love for her.

 As Ali narrates, he explains how broken bones normally heal stronger than before, but he knows the pain will return in his hands.

 After some time passes, Ali is shown celebrating a fight victory in Warsaw as Stéphanie happily watches.
-After the celebration of the win, Ali and Stéphanie take Sam by the hand and lead him out through the revolving door of a hotel.
+After the win, Ali and Stéphanie take Sam by the hand and lead him out through the revolving door of a hotel.